-4. Fair Value Measurements
+3. Fair Value Measurements

-The Plan applies fair value accounting guidelines for all financial assets and liabilities and non-financial assets and liabilities that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually).
+The Plan applies fair value accounting guidelines for all financial assets and liabilities that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually).
 Under these guidelines, fair value is defined as the price that would be received for the sale of an asset or paid to transfer a liability (i.e. an exit price) in an orderly transaction between market participants at the measurement date.
 The guidance establishes a three-tier fair value hierarchy which prioritizes the inputs used in measuring fair value as follows: